rh-mobb/documentation/content/ai-ml/ollama-openwebui/index.md

 ## Deploy Ollama and OpenWebUI

-Next, we'll deploy Ollama for model inference and OpenWebUI as the interface for interacting with the language model.
+Next, use the following commands to deploy Ollama for model inference and OpenWebUI as the interface for interacting with the language model.

 1. Create a new project:
    ```bash